-If you're reading this guide, you are probably considering teaching a kids photography camp.
-While a kids photography camp is a bit more involved than a basic kids photography class, it’s a great way to really get involved with your community and to get to know other businesses in your area.
+If you're reading this guide, you are probably considering teaching kids photography.
+While a kids photography camp is a bit more involved than a basic photography for kids class, it’s a great way to really get involved with your community and to get to know other businesses in your area.

-This guide will take a look at some things you need to consider when teaching a kids photography camp.
+This guide will take a look at some things you need to consider when you teach a kids photography camp.

 Choosing the right location for your Kids Photography camp is the first step.
 Here are a few locations you may want to consider: